 MODERN SLAVERY ACT 2015 – SECTION 54 STATEMENT

-Dialight plc and its affiliates (collectively, “Dialight”) fully support the UK government’s zero tolerance policy in respect to modern slavery and is committed to implementing internal procedures to ensure our business does all it can to safeguard against such practices.
-Sustainability is not a preference or “luxury” for Dialight but one of the founding principles of our business.
+Dialight plc and its affiliates (collectively, "Dialight") fully support the UK's zero tolerance policy on modern slavery and human trafficking and is committed to ensuring that our business does all it can to safeguard against such practices.
+Sustainability is neither a preference nor "luxury" for Dialight but one of our business's core principles.
 It permeates our global operations and is the key driver to our long-term corporate strategy.
-Dialight understands that sustainability is not simply an environmental or technical concern but a value that applies equally to the human resources impacted by our supply chain.
-As such, we continue to review and update our processes and procedures to make our work force and business partners more aware of modern slavery issues and human trafficking activities.
+Dialight understands that sustainability is not simply an environmental or technical concern, but a value that applies equally to the human resources impacted by our supply chain.
+As such, we continually review and update our processes and procedures to make our work force and business partners more aware of modern slavery issues and human trafficking activities

 OVERVIEW OF DIALIGHT’S BUSINESS:

 Dialight is a global lighting solutions company that manufactures and sells LED lighting products into the industrial market.
 Our LED light s are designed to work in harsh environments, providing business critical lighting in the most challenging natural and artificial conditions possible.
 Dialight also has a signals and components division, which sells electronic components, traffic lights and niche vehicle lights.
 We operate through a combination of manufacturing partnerships and in-house manufacturing capacity.

 Dialight plc is the corporate group's ultimate holding company, with its shares listed on the main market of the London Stock Exchange.
 Including branches and joint ventures with third parties, Dialight has a business presence in the UK, USA, UAE, Europe, Brazil, Singapore, Malaysia and Australia.

 IDENTIFYING RISK OF EXPOSURE TO MODERN SLAVERY PRACTICES: